dc4eu/educational-pilot/sectorial-eaa-catalogue/schemes-data-models/EDC-W3C-Credential-Process-Guide.md

 ## 1️⃣ Sector-Level Field Definition

-As a starting point, we refer to the **EAA Catalogue** of attributes for Higher Education Diplomas, which identifies the minimum agreed fields across the education sector.Example for Higher Education Diploma:
+As a starting point, we refer to the **EAA Catalogue** of attributes for Higher Education Diplomas, which identifies the minimum agreed fields across the education sector.

 | **Field**                                         | **Mandatory** | **Notes** |
 |--------------------------------------------------|---------------|-----------|